It just makes census

 Every month since April, a slow parade of cars flying the flags of Latin American countries traverses the streets of the city’s Latino neighborhoods.
 Roof-mounted megaphones broadcast messages in English in Spanish telling people how, where and when to register.
 Mask-wearing advocates walk alongside la caravana, handing out supplemental literature.

-Sign up for the Reasons to be Cheerful newsletter.During their August caravan, the organizers collected 78 vote-by-mail applications and registered 54 people to vote, larger numbers than they often achieved before the pandemic forced them to innovate.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.During their August caravan, the organizers collected 78 vote-by-mail applications and registered 54 people to vote, larger numbers than they often achieved before the pandemic forced them to innovate.
 “It’s hard to get our community to participate” in the Census and in elections, said the director of Cleveland’s Young Latino Network.
 “These are systems they either don’t trust or they’re not familiar with.
 We’re getting people to learn about how the system works and how the structure works.”

 Down with disease